Nature Could Care Less How I Sound.

 I have to admit I felt a tad sheepish singing away in the woods all alone like this.
 And as I continued to sing, cougar fears assuaged, I started to feel some pressure to make a beautiful sound.
 I was surrounded by beauty, so surely I should contribute to that beauty through how I was singing?

 Nature’s only interest is life.
-She doesn’t have prerequisites to belonging.
-She also doesn’t have preferred landscapes, favourite animals, or flowers she deems the prettiest.
-Nor does nature prefer me to sing in a particular genre.
+I don’t think she has any prerequisites to belonging.
+She doesn’t have preferred landscapes, favourite animals, or flowers she deems the prettiest…nor (in my humble opinion) does nature prefer me to sing in any particular way.
+Nature has no opinion on my resonance or breath management.
+She isn’t pleased with perfect pitch or seamless legato or beautiful melody.
 She doesn’t like it best when I sing high rather than low.
-She doesn’t think my sound too dark or bright.
+She doesn’t think my sound is too dark or bright.
 She doesn’t think I have good singing days and bad singing days.

 In this moment of realization, I almost laughed out loud that I had started to get preoccupied by how beautiful or not beautiful my singing was.
 Surrounded by those towering, wise trees, the idea felt preposterous.